pixijs/filters/README.md

 npm install
 ```

-Build all filters by running the following:
+Build all filters, demo and screenshots by running the following:

 ```bash
 npm run build